Ajax2151/Yes-or-No/README.md

 ## Game Rules

-Like the Game Changers episode, there is only one question: Yes, or No?
+Like the Game Changer episode, there is only one question: Yes, or No?
 The player chooses one of these options.
 The samBot confirms whether the answer is correct.

 ## Acknowledgement